Hoyasumii/avengers-endgame/README.md

 QUILL: Okay?

-ROCKET: I got some blasters, unless you gu
+ROCKET: I got some blasters, unless you guy